Spectralite/Quantum-Circuit-Optimiser/README.md

 ```
 # Usage

-## Running the er
+## Running the Optimier

-You can run the quantum circuit er from the command line interface with the following command:
+You can run the Optimiser from the command line interface with the following command:

 ```bash
 python er.py --algorithm grover --optimization advanced --simulate